Sorry, You Just Lost a Potential Client

 Sean lets face it, your a struggling web designer and the sites were down for maybe an hour or two tops.
 You MAY, and I mean MAY have missed out on a crawl from a bot. lol.

 A host led by a person with this kind of attitude is definitely not a company I’d like to do business with.
-I mean, he still got a lot of things to work on and I don’t want to waste my time being “experimented on” by some guy who doesn’t seem to know how to run a business.
+He clearly has a lot of things to work on and I don’t want to waste my time being “experimented on” by some guy who doesn’t seem to know how to run a business.
 Heck, he can’t even proofread his site’s content…

 Talk about being unprofessional at the highest level.